krzema12/kotlin-python/python/README.md

       - [x] convert [Python's grammar in ASDL](https://github.com/python/cpython/blob/master/Parser/Python.asdl) into AST entities
     - [ ] translate Kotlin IR to Python AST
       - [x] translate IR items present in the simple Python AST example (assignment, list, for loop, function invocation...)
-      - [ ] move Python IR -> AST mapping logic to a separate module (don't piggy-back on JS stuff, like lowerings)
+      - [ ] move backend (Python IR -> AST mapping) logic to a separate module (don't piggy-back on JS stuff, like lowerings)
+      - [ ] move frontend to a separate module (don't piggy-back on JS stuff)
       - [x] make a simple `fun hello() = "hello"` function translated and executable by Python (rest of the bundle at least parses fine by Python)
-      - [ ] set up box tests infra
+      - [x] set up box tests infra
       - [ ] translate all IR items
       - [ ] make all existing box tests pass
       - [ ] clean up before committing to master (if happens)